Myzhar/Qt-cross_compile-config/Pandaboard_ES/Qt5.2.1-Ubuntu_Core_12.04.4/Config-Ubuntu.md

 ```
 apt-get install qemu-utils
 ```

 And create an image
 ```
 qemu-image create disk.img 8G
 ```
 8G means 8 gigabyte.
-Feel free to choose a different size!
+Feel free to choose a different size according to the SD Card suited on the Pandaboard!

 Let’s create a few partitions.
 We need a small partition (32mb in the example) for the bootloader, and the rest of the card can be ext4: